gristlabs/grist-static/README.md

   * I've been pushing Grist code to https://grist-static.com/ as a CDN; you can produce it all yourself using this repo.
   * After that, it is just a case of putting a `.grist` file on your server beside this `.html` file, and filing in the options to `bootstrapGrist`.

+## Differences with regular Grist

+ * Changes aren't stored.
+ * Changes are not shared with other viewers.
+ * No specific access control.
+ * Very immature, some features not yet ported, such as:
+   - Attachments
+   - Importing and exporting
+   - Data size measurement

 ## Tips for small .grist files

 Grist spreadsheets by default store a lot of history in the `.grist` file.